shishirm18/aws-ccp-concepts/README.md

 #### Whats a Queue?
 * If we have a Queue, we have producers send messages into that queue.
 It could be multiple producers sending messages to the queue.
 Once they are stored, they can be read by Consumers (polling/requesting from the queue).
 It can be 1 or more consumers.
 * Once they are done processing the request, they will delete the message from the queue.

+* SQS is the AWS Oldest offering (over 10 years old)
+* Its fully managed (~ serverless), use to decouple applications